 - Depth of research: Applicant demonstrates evidence of research and understanding of industry-based, organizational, geographic and/or cultural dynamics of the proposed experience

 - Alignment with academic pursuits: Applicant demonstrates how the internship experience aligns with their academic interests.
 Preference may be given to students completing a credit-bearing internship

 - Reference: Receipt of this award is contingent on a reference and conduct check

-Please direct any questions about the Phillips Family Internship Fund to Stephen Meno, Assistant Director of Internship Programs in the Career Center.
+Please direct any questions about the Phillips Family Internship Fund to Stephen Meno, Associate Director of Experiential Career Education in the Career Center.